Vani-Pillai/Online-Discussion-Forum/README.md

 # Online-Discussion-Forum
-This is an Online Discussion Forum Platform made as a mini project in DBMS.
+This is an Online Discussion Forum Platform for Legal Queries made as a mini project in DBMS.